 - Notable 19″ rack unit variable mu compressor: Manley Stereo Variable Mu Compressor (link to check the price at Amazon)

 - Notable variable mu compressor effect pedal: Lightning Boy Audio Opti-Mu Prime (link to check it out at Lightning Boy Audio)

 - Notable variable mu compressor plugin: United Plugins Royal Compressor (link to check the price at Plugin Boutique)

-It’s important to note, before we move on, that many other compressors are designed with tubes (often for the makeup gain portion of the circuit).
-The distinction is that delta-mu compressors use tubes for the actual compression of the signal.
+It's important to note, before we move on, that many other compressors are designed with tubes (often for the makeup gain portion of the circuit).
+The distinction is that variable-mu compressors use tubes for the actual compression of the signal.